Over the River and Through the Wood: Poem

 The original piece had twelve stanzas, though only four are typically included in the song.
 One stanza has the word that ends in the M sound rhyme with the word that ends in the N sound.

 The following verses appear in a "long version":

 Legacy

 A children's book, Over the River—A Turkey's Tale, recasts the poem as a humorous tale of a family of turkeys on their way to a vegetarian Thanksgiving; the book was written by Derek Anderson, and published by Simon & Schuster in 2005.

-It is also the title of a young adult, historical fiction novel about a teenage pioneer crossing the wilderness with her young siblings in tow.
+It is also the title of a young adult historical fiction novel about a teenage pioneer crossing the wilderness with her young siblings in tow.
 The book, which features young adult heroine Caroline Darley, was written by author Brynna Williamson and was published by Stones in Clay Publishing in 2020.

+Fred Waring recorded a greatly expanded suite bookended by the song, Grandma's Thanksgiving, in 1947.
+The additional material was composed by Harry Simeone with lyrics by Frank Cunkle and recorded for Decca Records' children's line.
+Grandma's Thanksgiving became a radio tradition on WBEN in Buffalo, New York under host Clint Buehlman.

+Near end of the 1973 TV show A Charlie Brown Thanksgiving, as the characters ride in the back of Charlie's parents' station wagon to his grandmother's house, they sing "Over the River and Through the Woods."
+As they finish the song, Charlie Brown says, ‘There’s one problem with that.
+My grandmother lives in a condominium."